thomax/accolade/README.md

 # Accolade

-A naive, stateless skill algorithm intended for use in foosball, but might also work for other games where two teams are opposed, such as Counter-Strike or table tennis.
+A naive, stateless, ladder-like skill algorithm intended for use in foosball, but might also work for other games where two teams are opposed, such as Counter-Strike or table tennis.

 Accolade is based on the following principles: